 Papain is a powerful digestive enzyme commonly found and extracted from the papaya fruit (Carica papaya) , it is also referred to as papaya proteinase.
 The papaya-enzyme papain plays a key role in digestive processes involving breaking down tough protein fibers.
 For this reason, it has been commonly used in its native South America as a digestive support for meat eating.

 Science is catching up with the wisdom of traditional healers in South America.
-Papain can play a significant role in the breakdown of toxins and is a powerful antiseptic, digestive aid, antioxidant and anti-inflammatory agent.
+Papain can play a significant role in the breakdown of toxins and is a powerful digestive aid and antioxidant.

 How Does Papain Work?